Ask Marc – about journey map operations

 Can you connect all the different journeys?

-Yes, oh one more thing on that.
 You cannot only connect just one map into each other, you can add multiple.
 Think about different use cases, different target groups, different personas involved.
 So you might have that one big high level map, but then you can actually focus on one aspect and show different use cases there.
 The more you get into details, the more useful it is to detail it out for different user segments, for different contacts, for different channels and so on.

 Is there an example for maps in a map?

-Really when you look at it, it’s still just your one map.
+When you look at it, it’s still just your one map.
 You can click on that link and then open up the next layer down map, or multiple maps as you choose.

 If you give me a few seconds while you chat about the next question – I can pull up a map in Smaply and actually show you how this looks like.